jyebe9034/jyebe.github.io/IPadPro4.md

 Now I'm working steadily and I paid pretty good.
 I'm sooo excited now and I'm going to pick my iPad up in Applestore tomorrow.
 Hopefully, I could learn some programming tomorrow night.

+I picked my iPad Pro up today.
+It was pretty long trip.
+So I'm too tired..haha
+I need to go to bed now.
+See you then.